Arlodotexe/brain-dump/README.md

 # Brain Dump
 New ideas come and go all the time.
 Let's save them, just in case.

-Please don't open new issues or PRs.
+Feel free to comment, please don't open new issues or PRs.